Beauty in the details

 We asked our authors and our network to answer three questions on how they are coping with this challenging moment in history.
-Here is an interview with ELEONORA RETTORI, photographer and author of DooG Reporter.
+Here is the interview with ELEONORA RETTORI, photographer and author of DooG Reporter.

 Is there any beauty in the world, even banal, that you have rediscovered in this period?